spike1236/PyGameMinigames/README.md

 ![](images/tetris_im.png)

-## We are very grateful that you have visited our project and we will be very glad if you try to play our games!

 ## Authors

 * **Rakhmetulla Akram** - [spike1236](https://github.com/spike1236)
 * **Marat Daniel** - [MaratDaniel](https://github.com/maratdaniel)
 * **Baimagambetov Beksultan** - [BeksultanBaimagambetov](https://github.com/beksultanbaimagambetov)

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

+## We are very grateful that you have visited our project and we will be very glad if you try to play our games!